-- More than half a billion tonnes, of Sylvinite in the Measured and Indicated categories at a grade of 35.4% KCl, which is on par with the highest grade operating potash mines globally; - A 7% increase in the grade since the previous estimate, to 35.4% KCl which may contribute to a lowering of the 'unit cost' for Muriate of Potash (MoP) production; - Small (5%) reduction in contained potash compared to the 2012 Measured and Indicated Sylvinite Mineral Resource (573 Mt grading 33.1% KCl); but the deposit remains 'open' laterally; - Sylvinite of exceptional purity: less than 0.2% insoluble material (typically >5% in comparable deposits globally) and less than 0.2% magnesium.
+- More than half a billion tonnes of Sylvinite in the Measured and Indicated categories at a grade of 35.4% KCl, which is on par with the highest grade operating potash mines globally; - Sylvinite of exceptional purity: less than 0.2% insoluble material (typically >5% in comparable deposits globally) and less than 0.2% magnesium.
 These qualities are highly desirable characteristics in potash ores, supporting lower processing costs; - The deposit is very shallow at less than 300 m depth.
-The Sylvinite seams are extensive and have a thickness and continuity of grade that are likely to be amenable to a high-productivity, low cost mining method; and, - The Mineral Resource provides a solid basis for an updated mine plan, underpinning the DFS which is well underway.
-An updated reserve estimate is due for completion in Q1 2018.
+The Sylvinite seams are extensive and have a thickness and continuity of grade that are likely to be amenable to a high-productivity, low-cost mining method; and, - The Mineral Resource provides the basis for the Optimised DFS, announced today.